 As international collaborations continue to grow at MIT, it becomes increasingly important to identify as soon as possible any potential legal, financial or implementation issues that may be involved.
-The International Coordinating Committee (ICC) was established in 2012 to support these efforts.
-Its website and Top Ten Things to Consider will familiarize Principal Investigators and department administrators with the questions they should ask as they consider new international activities.
+MIT Global Support Resources (GSR) was established in 2012 to support these efforts.
+Its website and their Key Considerations will familiarize Principal Investigators and department administrators with the questions they should ask as they consider new international activities.

 MIT has a long history of engaging in international research activities.
 The Global MIT website provides general information on a variety of international research and educational initiatives.
 Among the larger initiatives are:

 - Singapore – MIT Alliance for Research and Technology Centre (SMART)

 - Abdul Latif Jameel Poverty Action Lab (JPAL)

 These activities are built upon the foundation of MIT’s policies and procedures that govern all sponsored activities.

 All proposals for sponsored international activities must be routed to Research Administration Services (RAS) or the Office of Strategic Alliances and Technology Transfer (OSATT) before submission, in accordance with current standard MIT procedures.
 Generally, RAS and/or OSATT will negotiate the agreements, and an authorized MIT signatory will execute them.

 Be aware there are additional considerations for managing these activities at MIT:

 - In 2007, Provost Rafael Reif established an International Advisory Committee (IAC) to advance MIT’s core mission of teaching, research, and service abroad.
 The IAC provides a faculty voice on major international activity proposals, and Principal Investigators are encouraged to discuss any plans for international programs with the IAC Chair Fotini Christia.